Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Sale!

-✅︎ 94% Modal/6% Spandex – geared for everyday wear, not high-sweat situations
+✅ 94% Modal/6% Spandex – ideal for everyday wear, they are very soft.

 💵 Around $10-12/pair (in a three-pack)

 I have been a big fan of Separatec since I purchased a three-pack of their Dual Pouch Bamboo Briefs.
-So I was excited when Separatec reached out to me asking if I could review their Long-Leg Sport Boxer Briefs.
+So I was excited when Separatec asked if I could review their Long-Leg Sport Boxer Briefs.

 First, if you are new to my blog and haven’t heard of Separatec, their differentiator is their Dual Pouch.
-Nowadays, many brands have their own proprietary pouches, such as Saxx’s Ballpark Pouch or Shinesty’s Ball Hammock Pouch.
+Nowadays, many brands have their own proprietary pouches – read my full guide to pouch underwear here.
 Yet Separatec’s is different in that it entirely separates your penis from your balls – hence, the “Dual Pouch.”

-I love the Dual Pouch, even though it takes some getting used to since it is so unique (read my summary at the end for an in-depth discussion).
-Take a look at me demonstrating how to use Separatec’s Dual Pouch in the video below (with my hands – I keep it sophisticated!).
+I love the Dual Pouch, even though it takes some time to get used to since it is so unique (read my summary at the end for an in-depth discussion).

 What are Long Leg Boxer Briefs?

 Not only was I excited about getting another pair of Separatec underwear, but I was also excited to receive my first pair of Long-Leg Boxer Briefs.
-Standard American boxer briefs have a 4-6″ inseam and are most likely what you are wearing.
-Long-Leg boxer briefs add a couple of inches for a total length of 7-9 inches.
+Standard American boxer briefs have a 4-6″ inseam and are most likely what you wear.
+Long-leg boxer briefs add a couple of inches for a total length of 7-9 inches.

 Comparison of inseam (leg) lengths of men's boxer briefs, from 4" shorter boxer briefs to 8" long leg boxer briefs.